-The Motion Detector Bricklet is discontinued.
-We are selling our remaining stock.
+The Motion Detector Bricklet is discontinued and is no longer sold.
 The Motion Detector Bricklet 2.0 is the recommended replacement.

 The Motion Detector Bricklet is equipped with a passive infrared (PIR) sensor.
 It can be used to extend Bricks to sense movement of people and animals.
 It has a configurable detection range of 3m to 7m with a sensing angle of 100°.

 By using configurable events it is possible to react on detected motion without polling.